 - TPM

-The diagnostics tool generate output in ZIP / CAB file format with below files.
-We will go through each of the below output files and its purpose.
+The diagnostics tool generates output in ZIP / CAB file format with the below files.
+We will go through each of the down output files and their purpose.

-Deep Dive – How to Perform Windows Autopilot Troubleshooting with MDM Diagnostic Tool?
+Deep Dive – Troubleshoot Windows Autopilot Issues with MDM Diagnostics Tool

-You can understand more details about MDM Diagnostic tools in this section.
-Hopefully, the following troubleshooting steps will help you in Windows Autopilot deployment scenarios.
+This section provides more details about MDM Diagnostic tools.
+The following troubleshooting steps should help you in Windows Autopilot deployment scenarios.

 Event Viewer

-MDM Diagnostics tool collects below list of the event viewer.
-Event viewer includes client-side events like Autopilot events, policy actions, etc.
+The MDM Diagnostics tool collects the list of event viewers below.
+Event viewers include client-side events like Autopilot events, policy actions, etc.

 - devicemanagement-enterprise-diagnostics-provider